kaufmanhenry/aplus-await/README.md

 # aplus-await [![travis-badge](https://travis-ci.org/hcjk/aplus-await.svg?branch=master)](https://travis-ci.org/hcjk/aplus-await)

 A simple way of handling async/await responses with array destructuring.
+The original concept for this package was derived from [Promises/A+](https://promisesaplus.com).

 ## Install